NPS-Release

 1. Overview

-The NPS Token Budget mechanism lets an agent declare a maximum token-consumption cap for a given request.
+The Cognon Budget mechanism lets an agent declare a maximum token-consumption cap for a given request.
 A node uses this cap to trim response fields, limit the number of records returned, or reject over-budget requests.

-To address the differences in how each LLM counts tokens, NPS introduces NPS Token (NPT) as a standardized unit of measure.
+To address the differences in how each LLM counts tokens, NPS introduces Cognon (CGN) as a standardized unit of measure.

 2.1 Definition

-NPT is the standard token-accounting unit inside the NPS protocol suite.
-Native tokens from each LLM are converted to NPT through exchange rates.
+CGN is the standard token-accounting unit inside the NPS protocol suite.
+Native tokens from each LLM are converted to CGN through exchange rates.

 This formula reflects the average behavior of mainstream LLM tokenizers (≈ 4 bytes/token for English, ≈ 3 bytes/token for Chinese) and acts as the most conservative baseline.